-Lugano belongs to the canton of Ticino and is the ninth largest Swiss city, in terms of population.
-It is also the third most important financial and a business conference center with a focus on banking sectors.
+Lugano belongs to the canton of Ticino and is the ninth-largest Swiss city, in terms of population.
+It is also the third most important financial and business conference center with a focus on banking sectors.

 Interlaken – Getaway city for many lakes, towns, Bernese highlands

 Not a city, as per your usual definition but the Swiss town of Interlaken is not to be missed from your bucket list.
 Located in the canton of Bern – the capital city of Switzerland, Interlaken is super pretty with the Bernese Highlands and the Swiss Alps in their backdrop.

 Most popularly known as a town between two lakes – Brienz to the east and Thun to the west and alongside the river Aare, Interlaken is a tourist magnet.
 Boat tours are conducted here during summers both at Lake Brienz and Lake Thun.

 Both lakes are unique – one with turquoise tones and the latter with deep blue colors!

 Interlaken serves as the main transport gateway for the Interlaken-Oberhasli district, and there are many towns and mountains that you can explore within 10 minutes distance.
 Harder Kulm can be ascended in a few minutes, and the towns near Lake Thun are picturesque and makes for quick and nice day trip options.